UFResearchComputing/PlantSci_BigData/Hands-on.md

 For the workshop, we will be using the Open-on-Demand interface to get a terminal window and a Rstudio window as we work through the exercises.

-In your web browser, go to https://ood.rc.ufl.edu/

-**Note:** You need to be on the UF network to reach this site.
+In your web browser, go to https://ood.rc.ufl.edu/ **Note:** You need to be on the UF network to reach this site.
 Please use the eduroam WiFi network or connect with UF VPN.

+Hopefully we won't need this...

 When you get to the GatorLink login screen, **log in with the temporary account provided to you**.
 Do not login with your own GatorLink account as you will not have access to the needed resources.

+> **Hopefully we don't need this section:** It may be the case OOD becomes overloaded during the workshop, if that happens, [here is another method that will connect you to Rstudio](https://help.rc.ufl.edu/doc/GUI_Programs#RC_GUI-2.0).
+The commands needed would be  `module load gui/2; gui start -e rstudio -c 1 -m 2 -t 2` and `gui show` to get the connection URL.

 ## Step 2: Use shell to clone repository